Shot fired at Oregon bar during Super Bowl; no injuries

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

 Though witnesses told the newspaper they believe the shot was fired because of the Super Bowl, police would not confirm it.
-Solesbee says all he knows is one man was hostile and the other was silently watching the game.
+Solesbee says all he knows is that one man was hostile and the other was silently watching the game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.